Universal optimality of $T$-avoiding spherical codes and designs: Codes

 As Theorem \ref{derived_codes_thm} shows, good derived codes can be obtained not only when starting from a point of the original code.
-In fact, any deep hole of the original code will do, worse or better.
+In fact, one can also use suitable centers of spherical caps defined by facets, for instance centers corresponding to deep holes.
 The deep holes of $\Lambda_{24}$ were classified by Niemeier \cite{Nie2} (see Chapter 16 in \cite{CS}).
 There are 23 inequivalent deep holes, one for each of the 23 even unimodular lattices in $\mathbb{R}^{24}$ found by Niemeier.
 Probably the most interesting one corresponds to a facet of the code $L$ with 552 vertices, which we describe below.